Doug Baker (baseball)

-Douglas Lee Baker (born April 3, 1961) is a former infielder in Major League Baseball (MLB) player who played with the Detroit Tigers from 1984–1987 and the Minnesota Twins from 1988–1990.
+Douglas Lee Baker (born April 3, 1961) is an American former infielder in Major League Baseball (MLB) player who played with the Detroit Tigers from 1984–1987 and the Minnesota Twins from 1988–1990.
 Baker played in 136 Major League games and had a .207 batting average with 51 hits, 38 runs, 22 runs batted in, and 11 doubles.

 Baker was the younger brother of Dave Baker who also played in the Major Leagues.
 In high school, Doug Baker played for Granada Hills and one of his teammates was future Denver Broncos quarterback John Elway.